easterneas/git-monitor/readme.md

 ## Installation:

 Just download git-notify and put it somewhere in your `PATH`.
-If you want to specify a new `PATH`, add this
+If you want to specify a new `PATH`, add

 ```sh
 export PATH="your_directory:$PATH"